Stocks lose ground on Wall Street, extending weekly losses

 Markets in Europe fell and markets in Asia were mostly lower.

-Bond yields gained ground.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.52% from 3.45% late Thursday.
-The yield on the two-year Treasury, which closely tracks expectations for Fed moves, rose to 4.26% from 4.24% late Thursday.
+Bond yields were mixed.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.50% from 3.45% late Thursday.
+The yield on the two-year Treasury, which closely tracks expectations for Fed moves, fell to 4.23% from 4.24% late Thursday.

 The Fed on Wednesday ended its final meeting of the year by raising its short-term interest rate by half a percentage point, its seventh straight increase this year.
 Wall Street had been hoping that the central bank would signal an easing of rate increases heading into 2023, but the Fed instead signaled the opposite.